 - Eliminates huge and costly batch tanks

-- Meters hot and ambient phases to reduce cooling
+- Meters hot and ambient phases to reduce heating and cooling

 - Produces more with less tank space

 Processing Magazine ran an editorial about the huge benefits of multiple-feed homogenization.
 Please read this article as it is very informative and helpful in understanding how it works and the many benefits that go along with it.